 One great way to declutter and organise your home is to make eco-friendly, zero-waste swaps of all your plastic essentials.
 There are easy and affordable swaps you can make without it being difficult nor expensive.
 In actual fact by making these swaps, you are saving money by being more sustainable and reusing your products.
-Easy and quick ways include having a reusable tote bag to take with you to the supermarket instead of using a plastic bag.
+You could get a reusable tote bag to take with you to the supermarket instead of using a plastic bag.
 Or using a glassware bottle instead of using plastic bottles and throwing them away.
-It is a lifestyle change you would be trying to implement by making these zero-waste swaps and will involve breaking old habits and practising new ones.
+You will need to implement such zero-waste swaps and try to break old habits and practise new ones.

 The average person throws away an alarming amount of rubbish each year and we add to that number every day.
-We all contribute to causing environmental issues to the world, so it would really help if we all did our bit for the planet and cut down on our plastic consumption.
-It is a known fact that our use of plastic is polluting the oceans and killing underwater species and marine wildlife.
+We all contribute to the environment and need to cut down our plastic consumption.
+Our use of plastic is definitely polluting the oceans and killing underwater species and marine wildlife.
 Animals like whales end up digesting tonnes of plastic.
-It wouldn’t hurt us if we all tried to reduce our consumption of plastic but instead, it would save a lot of animals.
+By reducing our consumption of plastic we save a lot of animals.

 5 easy swaps you can make